Consumer debt and mental health

 Talk about it with someone, anyone you feel comfortable with.

 You may not feel comfortable talking about your situation with someone you know.
-You may prefer a stranger, someone who feel won’t judge you (though we’re sure your loved one's wont).
-The Samaritans may be able to help you or your doctor may be able to provide you with support.
+You may prefer a stranger, someone who you feel won’t judge you (though we’re sure your loved ones won't).
+The Samaritans may be able to help you, or your doctor may be able to provide you with support.
 Additionally, you can visit our Mindfulness section, where we share articles we believe will help our community and their mindset related to debt and finances.
-You truly are not alone; we never want you to feel that you are.
+You are not alone; we never want you to feel you are.

 How we can help

-We find that knowing your options to handle your debt plays a big part in your mental wellbeing.
-Please do visit our I need help with debt section to explore all the options you have with pros and cons.
-We have designed this area to be as stress free and easy to navigate as possible.
-That way you can find possible solutions to your debt issues.
+Knowing your options for handling your debt plays a big part in your mental well-being.
+Please visit our I need help with debt section to explore all your options, including their pros and cons.
+We have designed this area to be as stress-free and easy to navigate as possible so you can find potential solutions to your debt issues.